martymagaan/ui-builder/README.md

 ### createImg(src, alt[optional], id[optional], className[optional]) ###

-Creates new image with given parameters, appends it to caller, and returns it.
+Creates a new image with given parameters, appends it to caller, and returns it.

 Example: